 - https://www.rankranger.com/white-label (‘rank competition view’, SEO dashboard allows customization of marketing results in one report – monitor keyword/domain/landing page metrics, can view as single domain view or competitive view.)

 - https://seranking.com/white-label.html (See competitors’ rankings and comparison to clients.)

 - https://www.advancedwebranking.com/ (Local and global tracking, results from over 50 countries – allows you to provide support to customers regardless of their location…..allows comparison of website rankings side by side.)

-Listed below are a few types of SEO audits and we they can benefit your website:
+Listed below are a few types of SEO audits and how can they benefit your website:

-- Technical Audit – This audit can help identify major technical issues with your site that may be limiting search engines to efficiently work through your site as it tries to comprehend the content.
+- Technical Audit – This audit can help identify major technical issues with your site that may be limiting search engines from efficiently working through your site as it tries to comprehend the content.